• Skip to main content

 Medical Supplies and Prescriptions

 Medical supplies could be essential items to stock up on during inflation.
-People who require specific tables or medicine might need them if supply issues or the prices get crazy during inflation.
+People who require specific tables or medicine might need them if supply issues or prices increase.

 Bandages and a first aid kit could be some of the most important things you may need during inflation or at any time.
 Even medical items will increase in price during inflation.